Jgd-m3/questions-three-poc/README.md

 # questions-three-poc

 To run this PoC the first thing you need to do is:
-1st have python installed and install the requierements:
+1st have python3 installed and install the requierements:

 ```sh
 pip install -r requirements.txt